stashed/docs/docs/addons/etcd/etcd/index.md

 To restore the database, you have to create a `RestoreSession` object pointing to the `AppBinding` of the targeted database.

-Here, is the YAML of the `RestoreSession` object that we are going to use for restoring our `etcd` database.
+Here, is the YAML of the `RestoreSession` object that we are going to use for restoring our `Etcd` database cluster.

 ```yaml
 apiVersion: stash.appscode.com/v1beta1